Iterable/how-we-work/pull-requests.md

 ## 4. Before you add Reviewers: Self-Review

-Put the PR in WIP.
+Put the PR in Draft Status.
 Go through the PR yourself and look over the code as if you were the reviewer.
 Fix obvious issues - unclear variable names, unneeded imports, running `sbt format`, missing documentation, etc.

 Add narrative comments (either in the PR; or better yet in the code) that walk the reviewer through the changes.
 Document things like the following: